Anindya Chowdhury

 Software Engineer I Lets Dive

-Built a webhook-based calendar sync for Google and Outlook that fed AI-generated post-call summaries into Google Docs, ClickUp, Notion, and HubSpot — drove a ~25% engagement lift.
-Also shipped a Telegram voice chatbot running Pygmalion-7B through ElevenLabs, served via AWS Lambda behind an ELB.
+Built a webhook-based calendar sync for Google and Outlook that pushed AI-generated post-call summaries straight into Google Docs, ClickUp, Notion, and HubSpot.
+Drove a ~25% engagement lift, which was a solid outcome for what started as a focused integration project.

 Python (Django), MariaDB, Redis, Supabase, AWS Lambda/EBS/SQS, React, Slate.js.